Airfooox/cron-validate/README.md

 ## Installation

-Pacakge is available on npm:
+Package is available on npm:

 `npm install -S cron-validate`